• Skip to primary navigation

 Tips and Tricks

-• Black olives come not salted usually.
-Add salt to taste after pulsing the olive tapenade.
+• If your black olives are not salted, add salt to taste after pulsing the olive tapenade.

-• Use pitted olives to same time and sanity!
+• Use pitted olives to save time and sanity!

 • If using whole pitted olives in lieu of sliced olives, measure about 25% more into the food processor.
 So if using 2 cups of sliced olives, use 2.5 cups of whole pitted olives.